Charitable Donations: Techniques To Increase Your Tax Benefit

 2. DONOR-ADVISED FUNDS

 Another version of bunching is to use a donor-advised fund (DAF) offered by your local community foundation or other providers.
 Using the DAF method, you would contribute the equivalent amount of money of your normal charitable giving over a number of years and instruct the fund to spread that amount over a period of years to specific charities.
-You would itemize deductions in the year that you use the DAF and use the standard deduction in other years.
+You would itemize deductions in the year that you fund the DAF and use the standard deduction in other years.

 The advantage of this approach over bunching is that your selected charities continue to receive monies each year.
 Rather than you making a direct contribution, the DAF makes the annual distribution on your behalf.
-See tax benefit illustration for tax savings impact.

-3. CHARITABLE IRA DISTRIBUTIONS
+3. QUALIFIED CHARITABLE IRA DISTRIBUTIONS (QCDs)

-Charitable IRA distributions actually predate the TCJA.
+QCDs actually predate the TCJA.
 If a taxpayer meets the requirements, this is an excellent way to receive a tax benefit for those who are charitably inclined, regardless of whether they itemize.

 The regulations allow an IRA holder to make a distribution from their IRA directly to a qualified charitable organization.